HOME

 Scott 515

-Ferdinand Augustin Hallerstein, born in Ljubljana in 1703, studied first at the Jesuit College in Ljubljana and then studied mathematics, astronomy and other sciences in Graz.
-At the age of 18 he joined the Jesuit Society in Vienna.
+Ferdinand Augustin Hallerstein, born in Ljubljana in 1703, first went to school at the Jesuit college in Ljubljana and then studied mathematics, astronomy and other sciences in Graz.
+At the age of 18 he joined the Jesuit Order in Vienna.
 He sailed off with a group of European Jesuits to the Chinese mission in April 1736 and arrived in Canton in September 1738.
 The next year he went to Peking and started to work in the Imperial Board of Astronomy, of which he became the head in 1746 until his death in 1774.
-The stamp shows the title page of his collected Astronomical Observations as well as a sextant used at that time.
-More
+The stamp shows the title page of his collected astronomical observations as well as a sextant used at that time.

 Archbishop Sigitas Tamkevicius, SJ

-LITHUANIA, 2009, The millennium of the name of Lithuania
+LITHUANIA, 2009, the millennium of the name of Lithuania, Scott 897

 In 2009 as part of the celebration of the millennium of the first mention of Lithuania in 1009, the country issued the above souvenir sheet, one stamp of which honored The Chronicle of the Catholic Church of Lithuania, an underground anti-Soviet publication edited by Jesuit Fr.
 Sigitas Tamkevicius, SJ